 There are six parking spaces which are free to use, subject to availability.
 You will need to complete a parking permit from the enquiries desk and place this in your car for the benefit of parking attendants, otherwise, a fine may be issued.

-View a list of the indexes, available in the searchroom, of documents held.
+View a list of the indexes (PDF, 236KB), available in the searchroom, of documents held.

 Catalogues in the searchroom include estate collections, parish records, nonconformist records, records of local government, schools, hospitals, and businesses.